Monday, August 27, 2012

 A Second Piece of Croods Production Art Revealed

 My fellow Lilo & Stitch enthusiast, The Entertainment Nut, has trumped me yet again.
-While I was slacking off on the beaches of ol' Cape Cod, homeboy was out finding, photographing and uploading the second piece of Croods production art to ever hit the net!
+While I was slacking off on the beaches of ye ol' New England, homeboy was out finding, photographing and uploading the second piece of Croods production art to ever hit the net!
 (He snapped this trippy pic while attending DreamWorks' art exhibition, DreamWorlds – Behind the Scenes, Production Art from DreamWorks Animation.
 For more info on this tiringly titled exhibit, click here.)

 While the first piece of production design featured a lush, jungle landscape that dwarfed the film's titular family, this new piece looks like the cover to an old Yes album.
 From what I can surmise, it's the perimeter of a primordial pond.
 Growing out of the bright blue body of water(?) are what appear to be squat, twisted trees(?) topped with large, orange and green crystals(?).

 Yeah...I'm not entirely sure I'm getting it either.